aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/mail-merge/read-field-names/_index.md

 type: docs
 url: /mail-merge/read-field-names/
 aliases: [/read-mailmerge-document-field-names/]
-keywords: "Read, mustache template, online, Mail Merge, Word, Microsoft Word, Java, .NET, PHP, Ruby, Python, NodeJS, Swift, Android ,Go"
+keywords: "Read, mustache template, online, Mail Merge, Word, Microsoft Word, Java, .NET, PHP, Ruby, Python, NodeJS, Swift, Android, Go"
-description: "In this article you will learn that how to get MailMerge Field Names in the document in various languages.
-You can download the SDK of your favorite language and start programming.
-The Cloud SDKs are available in Python, C#, Java, C++, Ruby, PHP, Node.js, Swift and Go programming languages."
+description: "Get MailMerge Field Names in a document."
 weight: 50
 ---

-This example explains how to get MailMerge Field Names in the document.
+This example explains how to get MailMerge Field Names in a document.

 The following is a description of the most important parameters: